NaijaCodeClinician/contact-manager/README.md

 > *“Medical student who codes.
 Building health tech, one line at a time.”*
 >
 I’m **NaijaCodeClinician** – a Nigerian, a future physician, and a self‑taught Python programmer.
-I’m currently working through **OpenStax Introduction to Python Programming** (Chapter 8 – Strings).
+I’m currently working through **OpenStax Introduction to Python Programming**.
 This is one of my first complete projects.
 I believe the best doctors will also understand technology.
 Every line of code brings me closer to building tools that improve healthcare in Nigeria.

 ## 🧩 Project Description